Having a reliable heat lamp to maintain the right temperature is one of the most critical issues for keeping new chicks healthy.

 Until then, we need to play the part of mother hen and keep their temperature at the right level.

-This article covers what the optimum temperatures are at critical points, what the options are for heating and how to tell whether your chicks are comfortable.
+This article covers what the optimum temperatures are at critical points, what the options are for heating and how to tell whether your baby chicks are comfortable.

 You will need to keep a careful eye on the temperature in the brooder.
 Hatchlings move into it having spent at least a few hours drying out in a nice, hot incubator at around 99ºF / 37.5ºC.